 - Step 5: Repeat steps 3 and 4 until they are satisfactorily fluffed.

-- Step 6: Once them are fluffed, remove them from the dryer and allow them to cool for a few minutes before using them.
+- Step 6: Once they are fluffed, remove them from the dryer and allow them to cool for a few minutes before using them.

 Method 3: Air Drying